Magnetostratigraphy: Sediment accumulation rates

 Perhaps the most powerful application of these data is to determine the rate at which the sediment accumulated.
 This is accomplished by plotting the age of each reversal (in millions of years ago) vs. the stratigraphic level at which the reversal is found (in meters).
 This provides the rate in meters per million years which is usually rewritten in terms of millimeters per year (which is the same as kilometers per million years).

 These data are also used to model basin subsidence rates.
 Knowing the depth of a hydrocarbon source rock beneath the basin-filling strata allows calculation of the age at which the source rock passed through the generation window and hydrocarbon migration began.
 Because the ages of cross-cutting trapping structures can usually be determined from magnetostratigraphic data, a comparison of these ages will assist reservoir geologists in their determination of whether or not a play is likely in a given trap.

 Changes in sedimentation rate revealed by magnetostratigraphy are often related to either climatic factors or to tectonic developments in nearby or distant mountain ranges.
 Evidence to strengthen this interpretation can often be found by looking for subtle changes in the composition of the rocks in the section.
 Changes in sandstone composition are often used for this type of interpretation.

 Siwalik magnetostratigraphy

-The Siwalik fluvial sequence (~6000 m thick, ~20 to 0.5 Ma) represents one of the best example of magnetostratigraphy application in the continental records.
+The Siwalik fluvial sequence (~6000 m thick, ~20 to 0.5 Ma) represents a good example of magnetostratigraphy application in resolving confusion in continental fossil based records.